arturcarvalho/tutorial-1/README.md

 export default Post
 ```

-> You may notice we don't have any explict `import` statements for `react` itself.
+> You may notice we don't have any explict `import` statements for `React` itself.
 We (the Hammer dev team) got tired of constantly importing it over and over again in every file so we automatically import it for you!
-We do the same thing with `routes` and a few other packages that are used in lots of places.

-Let's take the post display code out of `PostsCell` and put it here instead, passing the `post` in as a prop:
+Let's take the post display code out of `PostsCell` and put it here instead, taking the `post` in as a prop:

 ```javascript
 // web/src/components/Post/Post.js